chihlinwei/ArgentinaSSP126/tutorials/tute1.md

 4. Custom Plot Function:

-- For convenience, we define a custom plot function with three
+- For convenience, we define a custom plot function with four
   parameters:
   - r: A rasterbrick containing the data.
   - vt: A character vector of the new raster titles